why Palantir Technologies Inc [PLTR] is a Good Choice for Investors After New Price Target of $16.03

 How has PLTR stock performed recently?

-Palantir Technologies Inc [PLTR] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 5.57.
-With this latest performance, PLTR shares gained by 35.86% in over the last four-week period, additionally plugging by 39.60% over the last 6 months – not to mention a rise of 170.27% in the past year of trading.
+Palantir Technologies Inc [PLTR] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -12.33.
+With this latest performance, PLTR shares dropped by -3.89% in over the last four-week period, additionally plugging by 18.31% over the last 6 months – not to mention a rise of 151.34% in the past year of trading.

 Palantir Technologies Inc [PLTR]: Deeper insight into the fundamentals